aailab-uct/Automated-Robust-and-Reproducible-Voice-Pathology-Detection/README.md

 3. `dataset_generator.py` - **generating all datasets**

-The resulting `training_data` folder should contain two subfolders `training_data/men` and `training_data/women`.
-Each of those subfolders should contain 8192 subfolders with pickled dataset `dataset.pk` and its configuration stored in `configuration.json`.
+The resulting `training_data` folder should contain two subfolders `training_data/men`, `training_data/women` and `training_data/both`.
+Each of those subfolders should contain 20480 subfolders with pickled dataset `dataset.pk` and its configuration stored in `configuration.json`.
 The checksum of resulting dataset folders is checked and should be same as the provided checksum in `misc/after_III.sha256` file.
-The dataset generating can be sped up by setting the number of threads in `MAX_WORKERS` variable (see line 20 in `main.py`).
+The dataset generating can be sped up by setting the number of threads in `MAX_WORKERS` variable (see line 27 in `main.py`).

 4. `classifier_pipeline.py` - **running the machine learning pipeline**.

-This step is computationally extremely demanding and it took more than 14 days to finish on the recommended setup. **The number of cores (or CPUs) can significantly reduce the computation time!**.
-The result is the `results` folder containing subfolders `men` and `women` that contains the subfolders with results for all datasets generated in previous step.
+This step is computationally extremely demanding and it took more than several weeks to finish on the recommended setup. **The number of cores (or CPUs) can significantly reduce the computation time!**.
+The result is the `results` folder containing subfolders for each classifier with `men`, `women` and `both` that contains the subfolders with results for all datasets generated in previous step.
 The results are saved into the `results.csv` files.
-All files with results are checked across the checksums provided in `misc/after_IV.sha256` file.
+All files with results are checking across the checksums provided in `misc/after_IV.sha256` file.

 5. `average_results.py` - **computing average results**